 And, for some, a little bit more than that.

 "And well, I don't know about you," said Pomory, for a moment caught looking quizzically at both of his wrists, "but if you ask me, and you did, didn't you?
 I can't remember.
 Oh well, it doesn't matter.
 What does matters, as far as I can see, is that we've already lost too many daytime soaps, as is, or rather, till now so far.
 First, "Loving" and "Ryan's Hope - oh, I loved that one - and then "Generations" - that wasn't one of mine, but since I knew it was on, I always thought it could be if I wanted it to be.
 And, well, even before that, there was "Santa Barbara," always a favorite, especially Karen Moncfrieff, as Cassie, if I remember correctly.
 And then going way back even further to "The Edge of Night," "The Secret Storm," and "Search For Tomorrow."
-Those I watched with my aunts when I was a mere lad, as opposed to a come her, lad.
+Those I watched with my aunts when I was a mere lad, as opposed to a come here, lad.
 But even then, I knew something was going on that I knew was important that, for the most part didn't include me in any of its plans.
 And, well…….Hello???
 And now, all the P & G ones, they're gone, too.
 First "Another World," then "Guiding Light," and now, "As The World Turns."
 And let me tell you, that hurts!
 Flash!
 Apparently official, my ass.
 This is just not right."

 Anyway, while waiting for the authorities to arrive, even more sideline sympathizes from either side of the aisle had a few last words to offer up in hopes that at least someone might be able to reset the overall mood back to where all could hopefully agree to disagree, but without the nicks and cuts of a blade.

 "Should such an outlandish view of well-meaning citizens, who always tend to vote in highly coordinated blocs, be taken out of the platform?
 Absolutely," said Sen. Buster Buggerman (R-Red Lodge) while attending the Annual Sod Buster Rodeo Hoedown in Billings.
-"Does anyone seriously think we should be setting in motion a policy that would have us arresting a handful of folks who seem determined to willingly participate in "homosexual acts" that others, not of that particular ilk, tend to find themselves involved with at some point or another in the program, despite their claims that they are indeed just heterosexuals in sheep's clothing, out see what all the fuss was about, without having to actually sign over the farm, or possess the state of mind needed to bring the cows home after plowing the back forty, so to speak?
+"Does anyone seriously think we should be setting in motion a policy that would have us arresting a handful of folks who seem determined to willingly participate in "homosexual acts" that others, not of that particular somewhere out there elsewhere ilk, tend to find themselves involved with at some point or another in the meantime in between, despite their claims that they are indeed just heterosexuals in sheep's clothing, out to see what all the fuss was about, without having to actually sign over the farm, or possess the state of mind needed to bring the cows home after plowing the back forty, so to speak?
 Well, if so, then, check, please!
 No doubt about it, somebody needs another hat!"